turingschool/module_5/flower_exercise_2.0.md

   * What are your takeaways about creating an ideal team?
   * What are your takeaways about your approach to building technology for a variety of users?
 * Petal #3:
-  * What are your top tranferable skills?
+  * What are your top transferable skills?
   * What are 1-2 industries that your skills would be especially helpful for?
 * Petal #4:
   * How will you seek out a work culture that you want in your job search?